Sustainable Engineering

 • What does sustainable engineering mean?

-For us at Central Engineering, sustainable engineering means developing and implementing sustainable solutions.
-Our aim is to conserve resources, reduce emissions and consider the entire building life cycle through sustainable planning and sustainable construction.
+For us, sustainable engineering means developing and implementing sustainable solutions.
+Our aim is to conserve resources, reduce emissions and take the entire building lifecycle into account through sustainable planning and construction.

-The picture shows people from the Sustainable Building Group sitting in a nice office and looking at a tablet together © Daniel Wanders/STRABAG
+The picture shows people from the Sustainable Engineering department sitting in a green and bright office and looking at a tablet together © Daniel Wanders/STRABAG

-Sustainable engineering combines the art of engineering with responsibility for the future.
-Our core principles are as follows:
+Sustainable engineering combines the art of engineering with a sense of responsibility for the future.
+Our core principles are:

-• Holistic planning: We consider the entire life cycle of a project across all service phases.
-In doing so, we focus both on the construction of existing buildings and the sustainable construction of new buildings.
-For us, the renovation and modernization of existing buildings is an important lever for sustainability.
-Our experts have a new perspective on existing structures and will make your building shine in new splendor.
+• Holistic planning: We consider the entire life cycle of a project across all project phases.
+In doing so, we focus on both refurbishment of existing buildings and the sustainable construction of new buildings.
+For us, the refurbishment and modernisation of existing buildings is a key driver of sustainability.
+Our experts bring a fresh perspective to existing structures and give your building a new lease of life.

-• Conserving resources and energy efficiency: sustainability begins with the choice of materials and extends to the optimization of energy flows.
-We rely on resource-conserving materials, efficient systems and intelligent building technology.
+• Resource conservation and energy efficiency: Sustainability begins with the choice of materials and extends to the optimisation of energy flows.
+We focus on resource-efficient materials, efficient systems and intelligent building technology.

-• Innovation and digitalization: Sustainable and smart engineering go hand in hand for us.
-For us, digital planning methods such as BIM, generative design and GIS are not only drivers for efficient and precise planning, but also for sustainability.
+• Innovation and digitalisation: Sustainable and Smart Engineering go hand in hand for us.
+For us, digital design methods such as BIM, Generative Design and GIS are not only drivers for efficient and precise design, but also for sustainability.
 Together, we create solutions that are ecologically responsible, economically viable and technically future-proof.

-• What does the future of sustainable planning and construction look like?
+• What does the future of sustainable design and construction look like?

-The requirements for buildings are changing rapidly: climate neutrality, resource conservation and digital networking are no longer trends, but key guidelines for the construction industry.
+The requirements for buildings are changing rapidly: climate neutrality, resource conservation and digital connectivity are not just trends, but key guiding principles for the construction industry.

 The picture shows a person standing in front of a green façade and checking the façade with a tablet © Daniel Wanders/STRABAG

-Those who plan sustainably today shape the standards of tomorrow.
+Those who plan sustainably today are shaping the standards of tomorrow.

-• Holistic life cycle approach: The focus is no longer on sustainable construction alone, but on optimization over the entire life cycle.
+• Holistic life cycle approach: The focus is no longer solely on sustainable construction, but on optimisation across the entire life cycle.
 The circular economy is becoming the norm.
-Materials are reused and dismantling concepts are an integral part of all planning.
+Materials are reused and deconstruction concepts are an integral part of every design process.

-• Sustainable engineering and smart engineering are merging: digital methods such as BIM enable holistic planning.
-Intelligent building technology controls energy and resources efficiently.
-Networked systems and artificial intelligence ensure real-time optimization and predictive maintenance.
+• Sustainable Engineering and Smart Engineering are merging: Digital methods such as BIM enable holistic design.
+Intelligent building technology manages energy and resources efficiently.
+Networked systems and artificial intelligence ensure real-time optimisation and predictive maintenance.
 This results in solutions that are technically excellent, sustainable and future-proof.

-• Preservation instead of demolition: The renovation and modernization of existing buildings is becoming increasingly important.
-This allows materials to be saved, energy consumption to be reduced and the service life of buildings to be extended.
+• Preservation rather than demolition: The renovation and modernisation of existing buildings is becoming increasingly important.
+This allows materials to be saved, energy consumption to be reduced and the lifespan of buildings to be extended.

-• Focus on energy efficiency: buildings are increasingly becoming energy self-sufficient, equipped with photovoltaics, heat pumps and intelligent storage systems.
-Carbon footprints and certifications such as DGNB or LEED are becoming the standard and are a prerequisite for sustainable projects.
+• Focus on energy efficiency: Buildings are becoming increasingly energy self-sufficient, equipped with photovoltaics, heat pumps and smart storage systems.
+Carbon footprints and certifications such as DGNB or LEED are becoming standard and are a prerequisite for future-proof projects.